-These Peppermint Snowflake Beignets are a fun, festive and delicious holiday treat.
+These peppermint beignets are a fun snowflake shape and a festive and delicious holiday treat.
 Dusted with crushed candy canes!

 I spotted these festive Peppermint Snowflake Beignets on Pinterest a while back, but tucked the recipe away for just the right holiday baking time.
 And that time has arrived!
 These come from baker Dominique Ansel, from the New York bakery of the same name and of "cronut" fame.
 These were super fun to make and surprisingly easy.
 Not to mention delicious :)